JanTheHun/rsdbc/README.md

 The "-L" part may seem intimidating but it's actually quite simple to retrieve, just run "mysql_config --libs" after you installed mysql.

-The result is an executable called "mysql".
+The result is an executable called "rsdbc".
+On Linux, run it with "./rsdbc".

 ## Contributors